fiduswriter/simple-datatables/Plugins.md

 If you think your plugin will be useful to other users then you can submit it with a pull request and wait for it to be approved.

 You can find a list of approved plugins [here](https://github.com/Mobius1/Vanilla-DataTables/tree/master/plugins/).

 ---

+## Issues

+If you have an issue with an approved plugin then open an issue as usual but add the name of the plugin to the title, e.g. `[pluginName] It's not working properly`.

+---